The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 How to Get to Saint Jean Pied de Port France (Best Options)

-One of the biggest questions is how to reach the starting point of the Camino Frances in Saint Jean Pied de Port.
+One of the most frequently asked questions for the French Way is how to reach the starting point in Saint Jean Pied de Port.
 Many pilgrims will be flying from overseas and there is no airport in Saint Jean Pied de Port.

 Be mindful that during the day St-Jean-Pied-de-Port can be busy with day trippers who want to see this picturesque French Basque village.

-4 Best Ways to Get to Saint Jean Pied de Port from France & Spain
+Bayonne: The Gateway to Saint Jean Pied de Port

 The most notable access point to reach Saint Jean Pied de Port is the French Basque city of Bayonne.
 Bayonne has a train station that has daily direct trains to St. Jean Pied de Port.

-Paris has daily direct trains to Bayonne, or some are with quick stopovers in Bordeaux.
+Paris has daily direct trains to Bayonne, or some have quick stopovers in Bordeaux.
 These TGV trains take an average of 4 hours and are run by SNCF Connect.

 Once in Bayonne, there are daily direct trains to Saint Jean Pied de Port.